civol/HDLRuby/tuto/tutorial_sw.md

 end
 ```

 In this example, the memory is modeled by a simple array.
-The function 'memory' handles the accesses from the hardware and the arbitration between software and hardware access using a round-robin algorithm.
-The software program given by function 'some_sw' is identical to the previous one, apart from the memory access which is a direct array access, and the check of the memory grant, since this time no software-specific signal is used for the arbitration.
+The function `memory` handles the accesses from the hardware and the arbitration between software and hardware access using a round-robin algorithm.
+The software program given by function `some_sw` is identical to the previous one, apart from the memory access which is a direct array access, and the check of the memory grant, since this time no software-specific signal is used for the arbitration.

 ##### 7.4.2 Modeling an operating system

-Usually, software is executed on top of an operating system, or a minimal runtime, e.g., even the plainest C runs on top of 'crt0'.
+Usually, software is executed on top of an operating system, or a minimal runtime, e.g., even the plainest C runs on top of `crt0`.
 This low-level software is usually fixed and highly target-dependent.
 Hence, it is usually enough to simulate this behavior.
 Since the HDLRuby simulator supports any compiled C (or other compatible compiled language), or Ruby, all the techniques that can be used in these languages for abstract low-level software can be used.
 Here, we will use Ruby threads as an illustration for modeling a simple multitask system with an interrupt handler.
 In the example, there will be two tasks, one reading data from a dummy hardware device described in HDLRuby, transmitting it using a pipe to another one which writes its data to the standard output every second.

 ```ruby
 system :hw_sw_with_os do